holmesha/GPT-Meeting-Summary/README.md

 	•	Ubuntu: sudo apt install ffmpeg
 	•	Windows: Download from [ffmpeg.org](ffmpeg.org).

-**Once everything is set up you can start the script by running:
+**Once everything is set up you can start the script by running:**
-    ```bash
-    python audio_transcribeV5.py
     ```
+    python main.py
+    ```

+**Contributions are welcome!
+If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue.**